zrhoffman/vscode-go/Home.md

 See the [FAQ](Usage-FAQ).

-How to [side load](sideload) a locally build version of the extension.
+How to [side load](sideload) a locally built version of the extension.

 Read a [demo script](demo-script).